Data Cart

 Sample Adults

 In 2002, 2007, and 2012, sample adults 18 and older were first asked whether they had ever practiced yoga (YTQYOGAEV) and, for those who indicated that they had, YTQYOGYR records whether they had practiced yoga in the past 12 months.
-In 2017, the initial question asking about whether sample adults had ever practiced yoga was not asked.
+In 2017 and 2022, the initial question asking about whether sample adults had ever practiced yoga was not asked.
 Instead, all sample adults aged 18 and older were asked whether they had practiced yoga in the past 12 months.

 Sample Children

 In 2007, sample children were added to the universe for this question.
 In 2007 and 2017, the person responding for the sample child was asked whether the child had practiced yoga in the past 12 months.
 In 2012, the respondent was first asked whether the sample child had ever practiced yoga and then asked whether the child had practiced yoga in the past 12 months.
-In 2007, respondents for sample children under age 18 were asked about yoga, and in 2012 and 2017 respondents for sample children aged 4 and older were asked about yoga.
+In 2007, respondents for sample children under age 18 were asked about yoga, and in 2012, 2017, and 2022 respondents for sample children aged 4 and older were asked about yoga.

 Universe